LukePamlerr/NeoCord/README.md

-# NeoCordA
+# NeoCord
-sleek, powerful, and customizable Discord client mod for all platforms.
+A sleek, powerful, and customizable Discord client mod for all platforms.

 ## Features
 - Cross-platform: Browser, Desktop, iOS, Android.